 So?
 Get small.
-Here's another example of how residential additions (this one in Bethesda Maryland) can solve a space problems beautifully without...
-Well... taking up a lot of space.
+Here's an example of how home additions (this one in Bethesda Maryland) can solve a space problems beautifully without taking up a lot of backyard space.

 A Little Goes A Long Way